Athanasius/fd-api/docs/FrontierDevelopments-CAPI-endpoints.md

 for how to use Frontier Developments' oAuth2 system for Authorization on the CAPI.

+In all instances you'll need to use the Access Token obtained via oAuth2 by setting an HTTP header for the request:

+        Authorization: Bearer <access_token>

 ---
 You might occasionally see a header: